pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 ### Modify a server profile using local directories

-We'll use PingFederate as an example, and we'll use the local directories `/opt/in` and `/opt/out` bound and mounted as Docker volumes, rather than Github to modify the server profile:
+This method is particularly helpful when developing locally and the configuration is not ready to be distributed (using Github, for example).
+We'll use PingFederate as an example.
+The local directories used by our containers to persist state and data, `/opt/in` and `/opt/out`, will be bound to another local directory and mounted as Docker volumes.
+This is our infrastructure for modifying the server profile.

+> Docker recommends that you never use bind mounts in a production environment.
+This method is solely for developing server profiles.
+In production environments, you can use mounted volumes instead (for example, `docker volume create pf-local`).
+Make sure the volume is empty when mounting to `/opt/out`.
+See the [Docker documentation](https://docs.docker.com/storage/volumes/) for more information.

 * The `/opt/out` directory